 4. Delays The Signs Of Aging

 Dry skin is susceptible to premature aging and the early appearance of fine lines and wrinkles.
 Maintaining optimum water content in the skin cells is essential to achieve a smooth, plump look.
-The intense hydration provided by slugging keep the signs of aging at bay and lets you enjoy firm, youthful skin longer.
+The intense hydration provided by slugging keeps the signs of aging at bay and lets you enjoy firm, youthful skin longer and easily adding a dozen of beauty products to your beauty regimen.

 Slugging skin care is an awesome step for anyone to include in their nighttime routine.
 However, there are a few skin types for which slugging is especially beneficial.
 Is your skin type one of these?
 Find out below!